-- 1. We are free to resist the devil(James 4:7). - 2.
-We are free to put on the whole armor of God (Eph 6:11). - 3.
-We are free to put to death our members that are upon the earth (Col 3:5). - 4.
-We are free to abstain from fleshly lusts that war against the soul (1 Pet 2:11). - 5.
-We are free to obtain grace to help in the time of need (Heb 4:16). - 6.
-We are free to draw nigh unto God (James 4:8). - 7.
-We are free to perfect holiness in the fear of God (2 Cor 7:1).
+- We are free to resist the devil(James 4:7). - We are free to put on the whole armor of God (Eph 6:11). - We are free to put to death our members that are upon the earth (Col 3:5). - We are free to abstain from fleshly lusts that war against the soul (1 Pet 2:11). - We are free to obtain grace to help in the time of need (Heb 4:16). - We are free to draw nigh unto God (James 4:8). - We are free to perfect holiness in the fear of God (2 Cor 7:1).

 If these things are not found in those who are "in Christ Jesus," it is certainly not because they are not free to do them.
 If they have been freed from the hold of the devil, it cannot be that they are still bound by him!
-If Satan has gained control over them again, it is because they have made a place for him!
+If Satan had gained control over them again, it is because they have made a place for him!
 No one comes into Christ under the control of the devil - no one.
 Satan cannot overpower a person who has really been translated into the kingdom of God's dear Son (Col 1:13).
-The only way he can dominate such a soul is to lure them away from Christ and into the flesh - this he does by delusion and temptation.
+The only way he can dominate such a soul is to lure them away from Christ and into the flesh.
 Those who would have us believe that demons can control the child of God against his will have only betrayed their ignorance.
 Regeneration does not produce vassals for the devil!
 It rather liberates and frees the believer.
-If that freedom is destroyed, an "evil heart of unbelief" (Heb 3:12) has been welcomed by the individual.
-Such a person is not a victim at all.
-They are one who has willingly walked out of the domain of freedom into the flesh, from which they were once delivered.
-They have ceased to believe, refused to mortify their members that are upon the earth, and failed to resist the devil.
-All of this has occurred because they have chosen to live at a distance from the Lord.
+If that freedom is destroyed, an "evil heart of unbelief" (Heb 3:12) has been